Navigate and search

 ReSharper enables you to find your way through the source code using the declarations, members, method calls, inheritance hierarchy, errors, and so on .

-The scope of navigation and search is not limited to files of your solution: if necessary, you can include types from referenced libraries in your navigation or search results.
-For more information, see Navigation and Search in Compiled Code.
+The scope of navigation and search is not limited to files of your solution: if necessary, you can include symbols from referenced libraries in your navigation or search results.

 Depending on your task, different sets of ReSharper's navigation and search features may help you:

-- If you need to find anything in your solution or referenced libraries by name, study the commands in the Navigation by Name section.
+If you need to find anything in your solution or referenced libraries by name, study the commands in the Search by name section.

-- If you need to go to any items related to the current code symbol, study the commands in the Navigation from Symbols section.
+If you need to go to any items related to the current code symbol, study the commands in the Navigate from symbols section.

-- ReSharper also provides a general-purpose Navigate To shortcut that groups all navigation options available from the current caret position.
-To learn more about this shortcut, see Navigate To section.
+ReSharper also provides a general-purpose Navigate To shortcut that groups all navigation options available from the current caret position.
+For more information about this shortcut, refer to Navigate To section.

-If you want to find usages of a particular symbol in the current file, project, solution, or referenced libraries, study the commands in the Finding Usages section.
+If you want to find usages of a particular symbol in the current file, project, solution, or referenced libraries, study the commands in the Find Usages section.

-- Depending on the current caret position in the editor, ReSharper can suggest a lot of relevant navigation options.
-To learn more about these options, see Context Navigation.
+Depending on the current caret position in the editor, ReSharper can suggest a lot of relevant navigation options.
+For more information about these options, refer to Navigate current context.

-- ReSharper keeps track of your actions and navigation history and offers various commands that let you navigate to places where you've been previously.
-For more information, see Navigating to Recent Locations.
+ReSharper keeps track of your actions and navigation history and offers various commands that let you navigate to places where you've been previously.
+For more information, refer to Navigate recent locations and changes.

 Besides, ReSharper provides other means of navigation:

-- The To-do items that help you and your team mates organize your work in a convenient manner and easily retrieve positions in the source code that require attention.
-For more information, see Using To-do Lists.
+The To-do items that help you and your teammates organize your work in a convenient manner and easily retrieve positions in the source code that require attention.
+For more information, refer to To-do lists.

 The Stack Trace Explorer window, which enables you to navigate from a stack trace to the error location in the source code, and thus pinpoint the malfunction.
-For more information, see Navigating from Stack Trace to Exception.

-Most of ReSharper's navigation and search features are available in C# and Visual Basic .NET , some are available in several languages, others are language-specific.
+Most of ReSharper's navigation and search features are available in C# and Visual Basic, some are available in several languages, others are language-specific.
 The table below lists all navigation and search features and languages/technologies where they are supported.

 The instructions and examples given in the topics within this section address the use of navigation and search features in C#.
-For more information on navigation and search features available for specific languages, see the corresponding topics in the ReSharper by Language section.
+For more information about navigation and search features available for specific languages, refer to the corresponding topics in the ReSharper by language section.